GCuser99/tbProjPacker/README.md

 End If
 ```

-The one failure surfaced the same way as any other is a log file that can't
-be opened: if you pass a `logFile` and it can't be created, the operation
-does not run and returns `False`.
-Asking for a log and silently getting none
-would hide a problem, so it's treated as a failure like any other.

 ## Output

 Every operation always calls `Debug.Print` for its progress and summary
 lines.
 In the IDE these appear in the immediate window; in a compiled build
 `Debug.Print` is skipped entirely, so it costs nothing.
 This is the intended
-usage — the package is meant to be driven from the IDE.
+usage — the package is meant to be driven from either the IDE or in compiled code.

 Supplying `logFile` additionally writes those same lines to a file, as UTF-8
-with Windows (CRLF) line endings, **overwriting** any existing file (each
+with Windows (CRLF) line endings, **overwriting** any existing file.
-call's log is that call's story).
 Because project output routinely contains
 non-ASCII file names, the log is written as UTF-8 rather than the native
 codepage.